tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 ## Dealing with Dependencies
 If you started Tilt now, it would appear to work!
 Run `tilt up` and all the images get deployed to your cluster.

-Then you make a change to main.go.
-Nothing gets updates.
+Then you make a change to `snack/main.go`.
+Nothing gets updated.
 Why not?

 It's not enough for Tilt to know how to build & deploy an image.
 It needs to know what files should trigger a new build and deploy.